wispcarey/SurfWater-Graph-Active-Learning-GAP-/README.md

 If you want to use your own dataset, you should use `data_process.py` to process your raw data into the required format.
 In addition, you can use the function *train_test_split* in `utils.py`.
 You can use functions *our_dwm_results* and *original_dwm_outputs* in `DeepWaterMap_ours.py` to get the outputs of DeepWaterMap about your dataset.
 For accuracy analysis, in `methods.py`, you should use the function *dataset_preparation* to prepare the required data formation and the function *result_output* to get the output accuracies.

-## Quick start
+## Reimplement our results & Quick Start with your own images
-**Notice:** You should download all files from the data folder to run quick start options.
+**Notice:** You should download all files from the data folder to commends in this part.

-Get the output result of different methods.
+You can use `methods.py` to reimplement our output result of different methods.
 Here you can choose the method as the support vector machine (SVM), the random forest (RF), the retrained DeepWaterMap (DWM) and our graph active learning pipeline (GL).
-As an example, if you want to test the results of SVM:
+As an example, if you want to reimplement the results of SVM:
 ```python
 python methods.py --method SVM
 ```